Senryoku/SenBoy/README.md

 ## Compilation

 You will need a fairly recent compiler, meaning with C++14 and std::experimental::filesystem support.
 Compilation is manually being tested on Windows (MinGW) with g++ 6.1.0, but Linux with g++5 or more should be fine (see Travis CI).
-I have no way to test OSX, so if you know how to setup a OSX compiler with these constrains on Travis, please tell me!
+I have no way to test OSX, so if you know how to setup a OSX compiler fulfilling these constraints on Travis, please tell me!

 You will need CMake and a copy of SFML 2.X (see Dependencies).
 On Windows, or if you used a non standard install path, you may want to set the CMake variables `CMAKE_PREFIX_PATH` to where are stored the SFML libraries and `SFML_INCLUDE_DIR` to the folder containing the SFML headers (using cmake-gui or the command line).
 Once this done, this should be enough:
 ````